wwood/singlem/docs/README.md

 ### Glossary

 * **OTU table** - A table containing window sequences per metagenome/contig and marker gene.
 It may be in default form (a TSV with 6 columns, like below), or an extended form with more detail in further columns.
-The extended form is generated with the `--output-extras` option to `singlem pipe`, `renew` and `summarise`.
 Columns:
   1. marker name
   2. sample name
   3. sequence of the OTU